laf0rge/onomondo-ipa/README.md

 generated using asn1c.
 This ASN.1 compiler also adds debug messages, which can be enabled by adding the option -DASN_EMIT_DEBUG=ON.

+To debug the usage of heap memory the option -DMEM_EMIT_DEBUG=ON can be used.
+When this option is enabled IPA_ALLOC, IPA_ALLOC_N, IPA_REALLOC, and IPA_FREE
+will keep track on how much memory is currently allocated.
+The current memory usage and the peak memory usage is then displayed.
+The feature relys on the function malloc_usable_size(), which is a non standard API.
+However, the function is available on GNU LINUX and FreeBSD (see also man malloc_usable_size)

 ## Running

 The resulting IPAd binary can be executed without parameters: